jhudson8/art/README.md

 # Working movie title "Art"

-This movie is about a thought provoking director creating a movie about making great social change.
+This movie is about a thought provoking director wanting to use his notoriety to create a movie about making great social change.
 It requires a belief in the "movie logic" to hear this story so we are about to set the stage.

 ![image](./art.jpeg)